 - Joint accounts can also be opened by two adult individuals.
 The account can also be opened in the name of a minor.
 Multiple accounts can also be opened.

 - RD can be transferred from one post office to another.

-- There is default fee of 5 paise for every 5 rupee in case if you miss on any monthly investment.
+- There is a default fee of 1 rupee for every 100 rupees in case you miss on any monthly investment.

 There is no TDS on interest from post office RD.
-However, income is taxable in the hands of investor as per their individual tax slab.
-It’s one of the best investment choices for every investor who is looking for risk-free investment avenue to save some amount every month systematically.
+However, income is taxable in the hands of investors as per their individual tax slab.
+It’s one of the best investment choices for every investor who is looking for a risk-free investment avenue to save some amount every month systematically.

 Post Office Time Deposit

 - Post office time deposit comes with different tenure options for investment.
 Current rate of interest applicable is below: